 You could also have to pay a 'gap fee', which is the difference between what your doctor charges you and what your health fund will pay towards the services.

-There could also be a 'hospital gap fee' which is the difference between what the hospital charges for an overnight stay versus what your health insurer has agreed to pay – for example for a private room.
-Your choice of hospital is limited to the ones your health fund has an agreement with, otherwise you have to pay the gap fees.
-Find out more about gap fees and out-of-pocket costs.
+There could also be a 'hospital gap fee' which is the difference between what the hospital charges for an overnight stay versus what your health insurer has agreed to pay.
+So your choice of hospital is limited to the ones your health fund has an agreement with, otherwise you have to pay the gap fees.